UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 > Note: The `initRobot` folder contains scripts for setting up the CAN interfaces that CORC uses for communication

+In addition, copy the `config` folder to the same directory as the executable - this is used to set some parameters in the X2Robot.

 **[DEPLOY-LOCAL]** This entire step is not required if you are running on your development machine - just note the location of your `ExoTestMachine_APP` and `initRobot` folder.

 ## Run Virtual ExoTestMachine